Using AI the Right Way

 Claude: The Best Co-Worker

 Claude is my best co-worker.
 He understands how I feel about web development and ensures only W3C-validated code is generated.
 Claude does this because I already know what I want.
 I just need it done faster, and here he excels.
-An AI assistant is not going to replace a good programmer.
-You just need to use it properly to leverage what is possible.
+An AI assistant is not going to replace a good programmer but you can use it properly to leverage what is possible.